 “Everybody is in the dark, it shouldn’t be like that…If the government says they’re going to infringe on people’s lives, they have to tell them how.”

 Once again, there is no impact assessment for these regulations.
-Surely some thought was given to the practicalities, so what discussions did the Minister have with her counterparts in the Home Office and with police forces around the country prior to the introduction of these regulations?
+Surely some thought was given to the practicalities, so what discussions did the Minister have with her counterparts in the Home Office and with police forces around the country prior to the introduction of the regulations?

 The way that regulations are introduced matters.
 They are too important not to be debated and given full and timely parliamentary scrutiny before they become law.
 Since March, more than 70 health protection statutory instruments have been introduced in this way, with no debate and no vote before they come into force.
 We recognise that, in the early stages, there was a need to act quickly under the emergency procedures, and we acknowledge that that may still be the case at times, but more and more of the regulations that are being introduced do not meet the test of urgency.
 The Government have slipped into bad habits.
 They treat this place as an afterthought—an inconvenience, an optional extra—and not as the cornerstone of the democratic process that it should be.
 Surely they can do better than that.
-Do they not realise that scrutiny, debate and challenge in the making of our laws means that, in the long run, laws are more robust, more effective and have greater public acceptance?
+Do they not realise that scrutiny, debate and challenge in the making of our laws mean that, in the long run, laws are more robust, more effective and have greater public acceptance?

 I repeat once again and for the record our offer to meet at short notice to debate and vote on regulations before they become law.
 I appreciate that that might be inconvenient for some, but, to be frank, we are in a pandemic so a bit of inconvenience should be the least that we have to put up with to ensure that democracy still functions.

 On that point, can the hon.
 Gentleman tell the House of the present state of negotiations with the official Opposition about a debate on the 10 o’clock curfew?
-The suggestion was that there would be a debate tomorrow on the 10 o’clock curfew, but it is not going to be about that—it is going to be about what is happening in the north.
+The suggestion was that there would be a debate tomorrow on the curfew, but it is not going to be about that—it is going to be about what is happening in the north.
 Can the hon.
 Gentleman tell the House what progress there has been?

 Regrettably, I am not one of the business managers of the House, so I cannot advise on that, although I expect that we will have an answer during the business statement on Thursday.
 I note what Members have said about national regulations being debated on the Floor of the House before they become law, if possible—obviously, that will still be after the event, but we really need to start doing a lot better in that area.